Engaging with your child's high school

 We ask that in return you commit to making your interactions with your child’s teachers, other school staff, other parents and other children positive.
 We are all partners in our children’s education.
 Every child has the right to expect their best interests will shape our decision-making and actions.

 School staff have the right to feel safe in their workplace and be free of intimidating actions or language, as well as inappropriate or unhelpful communications.
-All our interactions and communications – including those about difficult or complex issues – should be timely, respectful, transparent and focused on solutions.
-All public schools in NSW have a School Community Charter which provides the framework for school-based behaviour and interactions.
-The charter creates clear expectations by which we can all be held to account.
-If at any time you think a communication or interaction has not been handled in accordance with the charter, please raise this with your school or the department.
+All our interactions and communications, including those about difficult or complex issues, should be timely, respectful, transparent and focused on solutions.

-How to find the right person if you have a question or issue
+Finding the right person if you have questions or concerns

-If you have a question or issue and want to talk to someone before your child starts high school, you can contact your local school and ask to speak someone.
+If you have a question and want to talk to someone before your child starts high school, you can contact your local school.